Cooperative Polygraphy: Production

 This episode introduces a plot line to explain Donald Glover's leaving the show.
 The name of Pierce's boat, Childish Tycoon, is a nod to Glover's stage name, Childish Gambino.
 The subplot with Troy can be viewed as an overall metaphor for Glover's rocket-trajectory career track.
 It also resolves the character arc of Pierce, played by Chevy Chase who left the show after the previous season.

-“Cooperative Polygraphy” is a bottle episode, with the entire episode, excluding the tag, taking place in the library study room, a primary set for the series.
+"Cooperative Polygraphy" is a bottle episode as the entire episode, excluding the tag, takes place in the library study room, a primary set for the series.
 It also occurs in near real-time.
 The title is a reference to "Cooperative Calligraphy", another bottle episode set in the study room.

+2020 benefit virtual table read

 This episode was chosen for a 2020 benefit table read where the cast and Dan Harmon reunited over video conferencing to raise money for the COVID-19 pandemic.
 The main cast all participated in the table read; however, due to scheduling conflicts, Walton Goggins was unable to participate, and his role was filled instead by Pedro Pascal.